Luegreen/Sql_lite_surf_up/README.md

 ## Summary

-Hawaii has a moderate climate where the temperature in winter varries little from the summer heat, in fact only 4°.
+Hawaii has a moderate climate where the temperature in winter varies little from the summer heat, in fact only 4°.
 Based on this data, it would be a great place to open a surf shop where seasonality shouldn't have a large impact on consumers.

 It would be great to see the June and Dec comparison over time.
 A stacked bar with a year to year comparison would let us know if there is an annual temperature change trend.